VimsRocz/IMU/README.md

 ```
 The fusion script now supports `--log-level` (e.g. `DEBUG`) and `--progress`
 flags to control verbosity and show progress bars during long integrations.
+For convenience, pass `--verbose` to enable debug logging and extra
+console output.

 ## Running all data sets